QueensleyC/SQL-Project/README.md

 - Indicate which code in the attached text file was used to create the visualization OR add the query used to generate the visualization.

 ## Dataset Description
 The DVD rental database represents the business processes of a DVD rental store.
-To know more about the database, go [here](https://www.postgresqltutorial.com/postgresql-getting-started/postgresql-sample-database/)
+To know more about the database, click [here](https://www.postgresqltutorial.com/postgresql-getting-started/postgresql-sample-database/)

 ## ER Diagram
 ![Entity Relationship Diagram for the Database Analysed](/dvd-rental-erd.png)